lulinretrograde/nailfile.yachts/README.md

 # nailfile.yachts
-A very basic way to "host" your files to share it with your friends.
+A very basic way to "host" your files and make them into a link to share with your friends!